Deep-Symmetry/afterglow/README.md

 [issues](https://github.com/brunchboy/afterglow/issues) as you
 encounter them!

-NOTE: Everything beyond this point is written for people who are working on enhancing Afterglow itself.
-If you are trying to learn how to use it, jump to the main [documentation](doc/README.adoc) page now!
+> Everything beyond this point is written for people who are
+> working on enhancing Afterglow itself.
+If you are trying to learn how
+> to use it, jump to the main [documentation](doc/README.adoc) page now!

 ## Release Checklist